 Learn about the process and taste the results with maple syrup events around town, including tours to see the tapped trees in action, pancake breakfasts with fresh syrup, and more.

 Maple Sugaring at Homestead Park

-Learn about how maple trees are used to produce maple syrup on February 16.
-Take a short walk to a maple tree to see how trees are tapped to collect sap.
+Learn about how maple trees are used to produce maple syrup on Sunday, February 23, 2020.
+Meet at the Barn Shelter to take a short walk to a maple tree to see how trees are tapped to collect sap.
 Then see the process of boiling the sap to make syrup.
 Program is free!

 Maple Sugar Season at Stratford

 Maple Syrup Time at Gallant Farm